50 Days of Preparation | Discover the Meaning of the Counting of the Omer

 “We implore You, by the great power of Your right hand, release the captive.
 Accept the prayer of Your people; strengthen us, purify us, Awesome One.
 Mighty One, we beseech You, guard as the apple of the eye those who seek Your Oneness.
 Bless them, cleanse them; bestow upon them forever Your merciful righteousness.
 Powerful, Holy One, in Your abounding goodness, guide Your congregation.
 Only and Exalted One, turn to Your people who are mindful of Your holiness.
 Accept our supplication and hear our cry, You who knows secret thoughts.
 Blessed be the name of the glory of His kingdom forever and ever.” (emphasis added)

-We share this prayer as a beautiful example, but the 50 days from Passover to Shavuot are not about saying the right prayer or decreeing the right words!
+We share these prayers as a beautiful example, but the 50 days from Passover to Shavuot are not about saying the right prayer or decreeing the right words!
 Simply ask the Spirit to guide your prayers during the Counting of the Omer and remind you each day of the connection between Passover and Shavuot.

 On the same day commemorating the giving of the law, God sent His Holy Spirit to fill the Jewish Believers in the upper room.

-“When the Day of Pentecost had fully come, they were all with one accord in one place.
-And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting…And they were all filled with the Holy Spirit…” (Acts 2:1-2 &4)
+- “When the Day of Pentecost had fully come, they were all with one accord in one place.
+And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting…And they were all filled with the Holy Spirit…” –Acts 2:1-2, 4 (emphasis added)

 This Holy Spirit empowerment is what the prophet Jeremiah was looking forward to:

-“This shall be the covenant that I will make with the house of Israel; . . .
-I will put my law in their inward parts, and write it in their hearts, and will be their God, and they shall be my people.”
-(Jeremiah 31:33)
+- “This shall be the covenant that I will make with the house of Israel; . . .
+I will put my law in their inward parts, and write it in their hearts, and will be their God, and they shall be my people.” –Jeremiah 31:33 (emphasis added)

-As Believers today, we can be encouraged to use this 50-day period as a time of introspection.
-We continue to remember the sacrifice of Jesus at Passover as we await the commemoration of the coming of the Holy Spirit.
+As Believers today, we can use this 50-day period as a time of introspection.
+We continue to remember Jesus’ sacrifice at Passover as we await the commemoration of the coming of the Holy Spirit.

-Spiritually speaking, a new year began at Passover and we have been given 50 days set apart to seek the Lord, to seek His vision and His wisdom, before He releases His empowering Word at Shavuot/ Pentecost.
+Spiritually speaking, a new year began at Passover.
+We have been given 50 days set apart to seek the Lord, His vision and wisdom, before He releases His empowering Word at Shavuot/Pentecost.

 3 Steps to Move into a New Season